-David has always been a sucker for anything Stroganoff, that’s why this delicious pork chop stroganoff is such a big hit at our house.
+David is a sucker for all things Stroganoff, which is why this delicious pork chop stroganoff is such a big hit at our house.

 The recipe was published in Paula Deen magazine many years ago.
 It is a recipe by her brother, Bubba.
 I’ve made this recipe several times and even shared it here many years ago.
-We had these pork chops a few weeks ago and I have to admit I forgot just how good these pork chops are.
+We had these pork chops a few weeks ago, and I must admit I forgot just how good these pork chops are.

 Pork Chop Stroganoff is a quick easy dinner without a lot of fuss.
 The ultimate comfort food that will really stick to your ribs!

 This recipe begins with center-cut bone-in pork chops about ½ to 1 inch thick.
-Bone-in center cut pork chops tend to have more fat and connective tissue around the bone, which not only makes them extra juicy, but provides the dish with a ton of flavor.
+Bone-in center-cut pork chops tend to have more fat and connective tissue around the bone, making them extra juicy and providing the dish with a ton of flavor.

 The pork chops sear to caramelize the natural sugars in the meat (AKA: The Maillard Reaction) and brown the proteins.
-A rich brown crust forms on the surface of the pork chop that intensifies the savory flavor of this pork chop dish.
+A rich brown crust forms on the pork chop’s surface, intensifying the savory flavor of this pork chop dish.

 This brown color makes the chops look pretty too.
 It may seem like searing the pork chops isn’t necessary, but do not skip this step!
 This is the start of the delicious flavor this dish has to offer.

-To get a nice golden sear on the chops, use a nice heavy pan with a lid.
-The pan should be able to retain a high level of heat, so chose a pan such as stainless steel, cast iron pan, or aluminum.
+Use a nice heavy pan with a lid to get a nice golden sear on the chops.
+The pan should be able to retain a high level of heat, so choose a pan such as stainless steel, cast iron pan, or aluminum.
 Do not use a coated or non-stick pan because they do not allow the meat to lock to the pan.
 The brown bits left on the bottom of the stainless steel cast iron or aluminum will release and provide more flavor to the Stroganoff sauce that drenches the pork chops.